Psycho-Nics Oscar

-is a 1987 side-scrolling run and gun arcade video game developed and published by Data East in Japan and North America.
+is a 1987 run and gun video game developed and published by Data East for arcades.
 Set in the futuristic Ordio City, players assume the role of the titular mecha to fight against enemy invaders.
 Headed by Akira Sakuma, the title was developed by most of the same team that would later work on several projects at Data East.
 It received positive reception since its release from critics and has been cited as an influence for Turrican.
 The rights to the title are currently owned by G-Mode.